cwcowell/cwcowell.github.io/about.md

 ## Teaching Background

-My love for teaching began in middle school, when I taught programming to younger students and VisiCalc to their parents.
+My love for teaching began in middle school, when I taught programming to students and VisiCalc to their parents.

 In philosophy graduate school at Berkeley, I refined my teaching approach and presentation strategies by instructing hundreds of undergraduates in logic, writing, and philosophy.